wmluke/grunt-build-lifecycle/README.md

 For example, based on the above example `grunt phase-compile` runs the `coffee` and `compass` tasks.

+Additionally, you can skip phases with the `--skip` parameter.

+For example, `grunt install --skip=validate,test` will skip the `validate` and `test` phases.

+To skip all tests phases, use `--skipTests`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).